Antiferromagnetic domain walls under spin-orbit torque: The model

-For a theoretical study, a continuum approximation of the equations of motion is necessary.
-A continuum model is usually obtained when we consider a dimerization of the spin lattice and define the N\'eel vector $\nagn_\alpha$ and magnetization $\magn_\alpha$ that are the normalized difference and sum of neighboring spins, respectively, at each dimer site $\alpha$.
-While we study configurations that vary in one dimension, we assume that the actual spin lattice is two-dimensional, such as a film (this requires to consider spins $\Spin_{i,j}$ and generalize the energy \eqref{eq:energyDiscrete} accordingly).
-Instead of dimers, we consider tetramers since they comply with the symmetry of a two-dimensional square spin lattice \cite{1998_NL_KomineasPapanicolaou}.
+For a theoretical study, a continuum model for the equations of motion is necessary.
+This is usually obtained when we consider a dimerization of the spin lattice and define the N\'eel vector $\nagn_\alpha$ and magnetization $\magn_\alpha$ that are the normalized difference and sum of neighboring spins, respectively, at each dimer site $\alpha$.
+While we study configurations that vary in one dimension, we assume that the actual spin lattice is two-dimensional, such as a film (this requires considering spins $\Spin_{i,j}$ and generalizing the energy \eqref{eq:energyDiscrete} accordingly).
+Instead of dimers, we consider groups of four neighboring spins on the vertices of a square (termed ``tetramers'') since they comply with the symmetry of a two-dimensional square spin lattice \cite{1998_NL_KomineasPapanicolaou}.
 The distance between neighboring tetramer sites is defined to be $2\epsilon$ where

 is a small parameter.
-In the limit $\epsilon\to 0$, a continuous N\'eel vector field $\nagn=\nagn(x,\tau)$ is obtained, with $|\nagn|=1$, where $x$ and $\tau$ are scaled space and time variables.
+In the limit $\epsilon\to 0$, a continuous N\'eel vector field $\nagn=\nagn(x,\tau)$ is obtained with $|\nagn|=1$, where $x$ and $\tau$ are scaled space and time variables.
 The equation of motion in the continuum is an extension of the nonlinear $\sigma$-model for the N\'eel vector $\nagn$ with the addition of damping and a spin torque term \cite{1979_SJLTP_BaryakhtarIvanov,1991_AdvPhys_MikeskaSteiner,2010_PRB_GomonayLoktev},

 where the dot denotes differentiation in time and the prime denotes differentiation in space.
-Actual distances are given by $a x/\epsilon$ where $a$ is the distance between neighboring spins.
+Actual distances are given by $a x/\epsilon$ where $a$ is the physical distance between neighboring spins.
 The scaled time is defined as